343 Guilty Spark: Halo: Combat Evolved

 With Cortana in possession of the Index, and Master Chief in possession of Cortana, Guilty Spark orders the Sentinels to kill him but "save the head", which contains Cortana's A.I. chip and thus the Index.
-Master Chief escapes and heads to the crashed wreckage of the Pillar of Autumn in order to detonate the ship's reactors, destabilizing the ring.
+Master Chief escapes and heads to the crashed wreckage of the Pillar of Autumn to detonate the ship's reactors, destabilizing the ring.
 Despite the best efforts of the Monitor to halt the Chief and preserve Earth's historical records stored in the Autumn's memory banks, the vessel's fusion reactors go critical, destroying much of the megastructure.
 Guilty Spark is revealed to have survived the installation's destruction in the post credits scene and departs from its ruins.

 The 2011 remaster of Combat Evolved, Halo: Combat Evolved Anniversary introduced unlockable information terminals which play a series of motion comics narrated by Guilty Spark.
 The terminals detail Guilty Spark's time on Installation 04 during his long millennia of isolation from his perspective and provide some background information on the Forerunners and the Halo installations they built, as well as teasing story details for Halo 4.

 Halo 2

 343 Guilty Spark makes a return in Halo 2.
 Following the destruction of Installation 04, Guilty Spark travels to a Forerunner gas-mining facility in the atmosphere of the gas-giant Threshold, which Installation 04 orbited.
-On it, he meets a Covenant Elite named Sesa 'Refumee and discloses the purpose of Halo to him.
+On it, he meets a Covenant Elite named Sesa 'Refumee and discloses the purpose of the Halo Array to him.
 Realizing that the "Great Journey" the Covenant Prophets speak of is the extermination of the entire galaxy, 'Refumee rebels against the Covenant.
 When the Arbiter is sent to kill the "Heretics", he is engaged by the Sentinels and encounters Guilty Spark, whom he refers to as the Oracle to the robot's chagrin.
 Once the Heretic leader is dead, the Brute Tartarus arrives and captures Guilty Spark.
-The Covenant Hierarchs use Guilty Spark to find out how to activate Delta Halo.
-With Delta Halo's Index secured, Tartarus, Guilty Spark, and the Reclaimer needed to activate the ring- a captured Miranda Keyes- head to the ring's control room, where they are confronted by the Arbiter and his new ally, Avery Johnson.
-In the ensuing struggle, Keyes is able to stop the firing of Halo, but Guilty Spark informs them that since the rings were unexpectedly shut off, failsafe protocols have begun and that all remaining Halos can be activated remotely from a place called the Ark.
+The Covenant Hierarchs use Guilty Spark to find out how to activate Delta Halo (Installation 05).
+With Delta Halo's Index secured, Tartarus and Guilty Spark take a captured Miranda Keyes — whom they need for activating the ring — to the ring's control room, where they are confronted by the Arbiter and his new ally, Avery Johnson.
+In the ensuing struggle, Keyes is able to stop the firing of Delta Halo, but Guilty Spark informs them that since the rings in the FHalo Array were unexpectedly shut off, failsafe protocols have begun and that all remaining rings can be activated remotely from a place called the Ark.

 The 2014 anniversary remake of Halo 2 also features unlockable information terminals which play motion comics when activated.
 Some of the comics follow Guilty Spark's conversations with Sesa 'Refumee, which are additional content absent from the original release of Halo 2.